 It’s commonly accepted that drinking 1.5 liters of water per day is beneficial without any negative side effects.
 However, some experts state that the 8×8 rule (drinking 8 lots of 8oz glasses of water, which roughly equals 2 liters of water) can be more than what is necessary .

 As a result, we aim to always drink around 1.5 liters of water daily.

 There’s never been a more important time to ensure your health is at an optimal level and that your immune system is firing on all cylinders.

-In quick summary, some of the things we make sure to do are; take a quality multivitamin, get a good amount of sleep each night, try to eat healthy and exercise as frequently as possible, and drink at least 1.5 liters of water per day.
+In quick summary, some of the things we make sure to do to keep our immune support for traveling firing are; take a quality multivitamin, get a good amount of sleep each night, try to eat healthy and exercise as frequently as possible, and drink at least 1.5 liters of water per day.

 Hopefully, we’ve helped you find some great tips on our article here!